vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 The guiding rationale for all of the external changes is to maximize backwards compatibility while adding support for the new functionality.
-This means that, where possible, Vector should accept all existing input data as-is using current formats, understanding that output representations will have to change to accomodate the new capabilities of the data set.
+This means that, where possible, Vector should accept all existing tag assignments as-is using current formats, understanding that output representations will have to change to accomodate the new capabilities of the data set.

 The proposed Protobuf representation allows all possible combination of values for a tag set, and minimizes the encoded size in the presence of repeated tag names.
 It also requires no further